TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/26 - Ezekiel/Ezekiel 40/Ezekiel 40.45.md

 ---

-And he said unto me, This chamber, whose prospect is toward the south, is for the priests, the keepers of the charge of the house;
+He said to me, This room, whose prospect is toward the south, is for the priests, the keepers of the duty of the house;